 You can’t deviate too much from the provided school supply list in elementary, but things open up a little in middle school, high school, and especially college.

 I read several school supply lists to figure out the most commonly asked for school supplies.
 Most lists used the 5 tabs/binder method.
 I hated the binder method.

-I can't even begin to tell you how much I hated the 5 tabs/binder method called for on all these lists.
-I actually ditched the binder in High School for a folder and notebook system.
-I was so happy to be rid of that binder and hole punching.
-I'm left handed, so school supplies/desks/scissors... all that stuff - wasn't ideal.
+So, I ditched the binder in high school for a folder and notebook system.
+I was so happy to be rid of the binder and hole punching.

 Your own home!